“Even bad coffee is better than no coffee at all.” David Lynch

-I decided against tea because it feels into all the same categories as coffee — it has caffeine, I wouldn’t drink it plain and if I’m drinking tea why the hell don’t I just drink coffee?
+I decided against tea because it feels into all the same categories as coffee it has caffeine, I wouldn’t drink it plain, and if I’m drinking tea why the hell don’t I just drink coffee?

 I heat it up for a minute in the microwave and add just a half packet of Splenda (there’s a slight taste but I can’t have everything be perfect) and it has replaced by dependency on a morning coffee.

 Step 5: I Had To Quit Cold Turkey (Even Though It’s A Bad Idea)

-But then after a couple sips I’d say to myself “well I’ve already had a couple sips, what’s a couple more?” and then I’d be down a cup and say “well I’ve already had one cup today…” and then I’d be two cups deep and go “well I’ve already had two why don’t I just chug this carafe of coffee at 7-11 at 11 pm?!?! because I’m not going to sleep anyway!”
+But then after a couple of sips, I’d say to myself “I’ve already had a couple of sips, what’s a couple more?” and then I’d be down a cup and say well I’ve already had one cup today and then I’d be two cups deep and say “well I’ve already had two why don’t I just chug this carafe of coffee at 7-11 at 11 pm?!?! because I’m not going to sleep anyway!”

 It was an awful option, and an incredibly crappy day, but by the next day I was actually alright with the decision.